DebinixTeam/one-sq-inch-protoboard-hardware/README.md

 # Who are Debinix Team?

+We are a small team of designers/engineers who are passionate about what we do.
+Our work is done under the brand name `Triata Group`.

 We do custom projects around microcontrollers, sensors, and short-distance wireless communication for harsh operation e.g. in the marine environment.
 There is always a delicate balance between, cost, quality, and features in what we make.
 We strive to live after Albert Einstein's famous quote; `“Everything should be made as simple as possible, but not simpler.”`

-If you share above philosophy, don’t hesitate to contact us for a discussion on what we can do to realize your ideas!
+If you get interested in one of our creations, and maybe share above philosophy, don’t hesitate to contact any of us for a discussion on what we can do to realize your ideas!

 # License